h2non/imaginary/README.md

 ### Scalability

-If you're looking for a large-scale solution based on imaginary, you should the scale it horizontally and distribute the HTTP load over a pool of imaginary servers cluster.
+If you're looking for a large scale solution based on imaginary, you should scale it horizontally and distribute the HTTP load over a pool of imaginary servers.

-Assuming that you want to have a high availability to deal efficiently with up to 100 concurrent request per second, this could be a reasonable scenario using a front balancer (HAProxy for instance) and delegating the request control flow and quality of service in the balancer:
+Assuming that you want to have a high availability to deal efficiently with up to 100 concurrent request per second, this could be a reasonable scenario using a front balancer (HAProxy, for instance) and delegating the request control flow and quality of service in the balancer:

 ```
         |==============|